brimdata/zed/zio/parquetio/types.md

 Orthogonally to Converted Types and Logical Types, any field in Parquet can be "repeated".
 This building block is used in conjunction with the MAP and LIST types to build more complex structures.
-These types still need more study, presumably a Parquet LIST can be converted to a ZNG `vector`.
+The zq Parquet reader currently translates LIST structures as defined [here](https://github.com/apache/parquet-format/blob/master/LogicalTypes.md#lists) into ZNG `vector` types.
+Any other repeated values are silently ignored by the Parquet reader.
+For the MAP type speficially, ZNG doesn't have any native equivalent.
-ZNG doesn't have any native equivalent for MAP, we could do something like `set[record[key:sometype, value:sometype]]` though it wouldn't be practical to operate on these from ZQL.
+Adding maps as a ZNG feature has been discussed in the past.
+In the absence of native maps, we could do something like `set[record[key:sometype, value:sometype]]` though it wouldn't be practical to operate on these from ZQL.